vlastaxiv/virtual-lab/README.md

 The **Virtual Lab** is an AI-human collaboration for science research.
 In the Virtual Lab, a human researcher works with a team of large language model (LLM) **agents** to perform scientific research.
 Interaction between the human researcher and the LLM agents occurs via a series of **team meetings**, where all the LLM agents discuss a scientific agenda posed by the human researcher, and **individual meetings**, where the human researcher interacts with a single LLM agent to solve a particular scientific task.

-Please see our paper [The Virtual Lab: AI Agents Design New SARS-CoV-2 Nanobodies with Experimental Validation](https://www.biorxiv.org/content/10.1101/2024.11.11.623004v1) for more details on the Virtual Lab and an application to nanobody design for SARS-CoV-2.
+Please see our paper [The Virtual Lab of AI agents designs new SARS-CoV-2 nanobodies](https://www.nature.com/articles/s41586-025-09442-9) for more details on the Virtual Lab and an application to nanobody design for SARS-CoV-2.

+If you use the Virtual Lab, please cite our work as follows:

+Swanson, K., Wu, W., Bulaong, N.L. et al. The Virtual Lab of AI agents designs new SARS-CoV-2 nanobodies. *Nature* (2025). https://doi.org/10.1038/s41586-025-09442-9

 ## Virtual Lab for nanobody design